-Automate TLS certificates with cert-manager
+Automate TLS certificate provisioning and rotation with cert-manager

 TL;DR